dorodo95/dorodo95.github.io/about.md

 Hello there!

-I'm <b>Rodolfo</b>, and I'm a <b>Senior Technical Artist</b> currently working at [Aquiris] on [Horizon Chase 2].
+I'm <b>Rodolfo</b>, and I'm a <b>Technical Artist</b> currently working at [Monomi Park] on [Slime Rancher 2].
 I've been working in the industry for the past 5 years and I'm extremely motivated by empowering artists and making cool stuff.
 I have a huge affinity for understanding more about rendering, with a special place for environments, lighting and VFX.
 <br><br>
 I believe a lot in the potential of games bring to the world as an interactive medium, and my vision for TA is that studying these tools and techniques help me become a better artist, and help the team get closer to achieving their vision for the art in a project.
 <br><br>